cilium/cilium/Documentation/security/host-firewall.rst

     3362       Disabled           Disabled          4          reserved:health                                   f00d::a0b:0:0:49cf   10.16.87.66    ready

-Communications not explicitly allowed by the host policy will now be dropped:
+Communications that are not explicitly allowed by the host policy are now
+dropped:

 .. code-block:: shell-session